lukso-network/lsp-smart-contracts/README.md

 ### Testing

-Jest contract tests are defined under the tests directory.
+Chai contract tests are defined under the tests directory.
 To run all the tests, run:

 ```bash
 $ npm test